 Long-blooming perennials make life easy for gardeners who crave color all summer.
-To be sure, through careful selection and planning, continuous sequence of bloom can be achieved using a multitude of plants that flower for but a brief time.
-But having perennial flowers that bloom all summer gives us more room for error.
-Just plant these workhorses in a place where they will be happy and let them do the work for you.
+To be sure, through careful selection and planning, a continuous sequence of bloom can be achieved using a multitude of plants which flower for but a brief time.
+But having perennial flowers which bloom all summer gives us more room for error.
+Just plant these workhorses in a place where they will be happy and let them do much of the work for you.

 01 of 17

 Come July, garden phlox (Phlox paniculata) is a staple of the garden.
-This long-blooming perennial flowers all summer and can continue its display into fall.
+This long-blooming perennial flowers all summer and may continue its display into fall.
 But if you grow a traditional type of garden phlox, perhaps you have had to tolerate the presence of powdery mildew disease on your foliage for years.
-That is too bad, because that white film definitely detracts from the overall look of a plant.
-Newer types like 'David' garden phlox, however, are mildew-resistant, which keeps the... foliage nice and healthy-looking all summer.
+That is too bad because that white film definitely detracts from the overall look of a plant.
+Newer types such as 'David' garden phlox, however, are mildew-resistant, which keeps the foliage nice and healthy-looking all summer.

 02 of 17